vasgat/GroupCommunications/README.md

 ### ForumManager ###

-`ForumManager` is responsible for handling group conversations that can be considered public.
+`ForumManager` is responsible for handling group conversations that can be considered public and they can be shared.
 Four different roles are supported: administrator, moderator, participant & blocked. `ForumFactory` is responsible for creating `Forum` instances and is given as input to the constructor of `ForumManager`.
 Some usage examples can be found below.

 For example,
 ```java